 ABSTRACT

-Originally a silk industry waste sericin has emerged as a multipurpose biomaterial with numerous uses in the food, cosmetic, biomedical and environmental sectors in recent years.
+Originally a silk industry waste, sericin has emerged as a multipurpose biomaterial with numerous uses in the food, cosmetic, biomedical and environmental sectors in recent years.
 It has moisturizing, antibacterial, anti-inflammatory and antioxidant qualities due to its unique biochemical makeup, which includes a high concentration of hydrophilic amino acids and functional groups.
 Due to concerns about sustainability and the circular bioeconomy, green extraction and purification techniques have made it possible to preserve the high molecular weight fractions in recent decades.
 Sericin-derived hydrogels, films, nanoparticles and bioinks offered promising properties for drug release, tissue engineering, wound healing, cosmetics and nutraceuticals.
 Mechanisms have revealed its role in reducing inflammation, oxidative stress, microbial metabolism and cell matrix interactions.
 Low toxicity and good biocompatibility have been found in safety evaluations; nevertheless, there are currently no clear physiological mechanisms or clinical approval for pharmaceutical use.
 The value of natural biomaterials and their journey toward the next generation of industry and healthcare is mirrored in sericin, which combines sustainable feedstock recovery with cutting-edge biomedical innovation.

 Keywords: Sericin, cosmetic, biomedical, silk gland, industry